jundalisay/sp/content/en/research/indian/gospel/chapter-52b.md

 Narendra was then just 24 years old, the very age at which the great Chaitanya had renounced the world.

 Balarām had sent fruit and sweets to the monastery for the devotees' breakfast.
-Rākhāl, Narendra, and a few others partook of the refreshments.
+Rakhal, Narendra, and a few others partook of the refreshments.
 After eating one or two morsels some of them cried out, "Blessed indeed is Balarām!"
 All laughed.

 Narendra now began to joke like a child.